elegant-scipy/elegant-scipy/markdown/ch8.markdown

 <!-- caption text="Transition probability matrix for genetic sequence in the
 *Drosophila melanogaster* genome" -->

-Notice how the G-A and G-C transitions are different between the repeat and non-repeat parts of the genome.
+Notice how the C-A and G-C transitions are different between the repeat and non-repeat parts of the genome.
 This information can be used to classify previously unseen DNA sequence.